 - The program fee is $50 and includes an internal repair kit, if needed.

 - The fee will appear on your utility bill following the completion of testing.

 - If your assembly is damaged beyond repair and has a failed test result, you will be responsible for contacting a plumber to repair or re-install the assembly, having it tested and submitting results to the Town of Cary.

 - If your assembly is located inside the crawl space of a building, under decks, inside a shed, or in a closed restricted access or structure, you will be responsible for arranging your own test and submitting results to the Town of Cary.
 You must opt out of the Town coordinated program and complete the required testing using a Town of Cary approved tester of your choice.

 Discontinuing Irrigation Service

-If you discontinue the use of an irrigation system, you have the option to remove a separate irrigation meter at no cost; call Town of Cary at (919) 469-4050 to make your request.
+If you discontinue the use of an irrigation system, you have the option to remove a separate irrigation meter at no cost.
+Call the Town at (919) 469-4050 to make your request.

 If you do not have a separate meter, you can contact a licensed plumber to disable and cap off the irrigation below grade.
-This action requires a plumbing permit and inspection by a Town of Cary plumbing inspector; call the Inspections and Permits department at (919) 469-4030 for more information.
+This action requires a plumbing permit and inspection by a Town of Cary plumbing inspector.
+Call the Inspections and Permits department at (919) 469-4046 for more information.